Donald Ayler: Biography

 Following Coltrane's death on July 17, 1967, the Ayler quartet, now featuring the Ayler brothers plus bassist Richard Davis and drummer Milford Graves, played at his funeral on July 21.
 They performed three pieces including Donald's Our Prayer.
 Val Wilmer stated that, at the funeral service, "Donald Ayler stood on a balcony beside his saxophonist brother and played a spine-chilling lament.
 Wildly flagging his trumpet valves and swaying backwards and forwards, he seemed to scream through the instrument."
 A recording of this performance was released in 2004 on the compilation Holy Ghost.

 By the late 1960s, Donald began to exhibit signs of mental instability, and had what he called a "nervous breakdown," for which Albert apparently blamed himself.
 In 1968, he departed the band, as "Albert's record company was grooming him for the rock market and did not want Donald."
 Donald managed to start a new band, and in 1969, Albert joined them onstage for a concert.
-(The Holy Ghost compilation includes recordings of two previously-unreleased Donald Ayler compositions, "Prophet John" and "Judge Ye Not", from this concert, which also featured saxophonist Sam Rivers.)
+(The Holy Ghost compilation includes recordings of two previously unreleased Donald Ayler compositions, "Prophet John" and "Judge Ye Not", from this concert, which also featured saxophonist Sam Rivers.)
 However, in late 1970 Albert was found dead in New York, devastating his brother.
 Donald returned to Cleveland, and did not play music for nearly three years.

 By the late 1970s, with the help and encouragement of saxophonists Mustafa Abdul Rahim and Al Rollins (who ran a barbershop), Ayler began to play again.
 In 1981, he performed in Florence, Italy and recorded a three-volume album that also featured Rahim and saxophonist Frank Doblekar.
-However, "he was unable to sustain a career", and moved into a managed care facility.
+However, "he was unable to sustain a career", and spent much of his remaining life in assisted living or nursing home facilities.
 He appeared in the 2005 documentary film My Name Is Albert Ayler, where he talked about his and Albert's life, their music and their relationship, and also appeared in archival footage from various years.

 Ayler suffered a heart attack on October 21, 2007, and died at Northcoast Behavioral Healthcare in Northfield, Ohio.
 He was survived by his father, and was buried next to his mother in Highland Park Cemetery in Highland Hills, Ohio.